UMichStatistics/ComputingClub/content/workshops/hugo_academic/initialize.md

 ```
 which means that your new website is now accessible at the local address http://localhost:1313/.

 Something interesting about `hugo server` is that it will rebuild your website anytime you make a change to the `DemoWebsite` directory.
 That is, it runs a `FastRender` version of the `hugo` command.
 So, if you make changes to a file, then you can see its effect directly (most web browser have some sort of auto-refresh so you don't have to refresh the page yourselves!)
-Note that deeper changes (e.g. new pages) won't appear in that `FastRender` mode so you will need to exit the server (`Ctrl+C`) and restart it (alternativley, you can deactivate the `FastRender` mode using `hugo server --disableFastRender`).
+Note that deeper changes (e.g. new pages) won't appear in that `FastRender` mode so you will need to exit the server (`Ctrl+C`) and restart it (alternatively, you can deactivate the `FastRender` mode using `hugo server --disableFastRender`).

 ## Content and first edits

-Now that we have successfully deployed the Academic kickstart site, it is time to take a look at the specefics of it.
+Now that we have successfully deployed the Academic kickstart site, it is time to take a look at the specifics of it.
 Your `DemoWebsite` directory should now contain numerous files and folders.
 The one of interest to us is the `content` folder which, as the name indicates, contains all the content of the website.

 ```shell
 content